Getting your visa

 Please note you must have applied for your new visa before you can enrol at Birmingham City University.

-The University has a visa service (the Batch System) that is open for international students already in the UK and who are able to apply for their new visa here.
-As part of this service, we will give you all the advice you need on your new visa application and we will help you fill in the forms and even send the application off for you.
+The University has a visa service (the Batch System) that is open for international students already in the UK and who can apply for their new visa here.
+As part of this service, we will give you all the advice you need on your new visa application, and we will help you fill in the forms and even send the application off for you.
 What’s more, this service is completely free.

 This means that once the CAS is ready we will send this to our Student Affairs department and an International Student Advisor will get in touch with you to agree a time for you to complete your visa application with them.

 When you are putting together your visa application, you will need to ensure you have the following money available:

 We require certain students to show us evidence of this before we will issue your CAS.